 Minoxidil is recognized as an effective treatment for hair loss, particularly in cases of androgenic alopecia, a hereditary form of baldness affecting both men and women.
 However, despite its effectiveness, this medication can cause various side effects and adverse reactions.
-It is therefore crucial to understand its risks before using it, by consulting the package insert, and, if necessary, a doctor or pharmacist.
+It is therefore crucial to fully understand its risks before using it, by consulting the package insert and, if necessary, a doctor or pharmacist.

 In this article, we explore the side effects of Minoxidil, possible alternatives, and important information to know before starting this treatment.